OHIF/Viewers/platform/docs/docs/platform/modes/index.md

 Currently `extensions` property in the mode config is used to add _contextModule_ of the mentioned extensions to the list of contexts and provide them through out the app.
-Since extensions are registered by the ExtensionManager, modes have access to the them even if they have not been referred in the mode config file inside _extensions_ property.
+Since extensions are registered by the ExtensionManager, modes have access to them even if they have not been referred in the mode config file inside _extensions_ property.
 [Read more about extension registration](../extensions/index.md#registering-an-extension)